CDSoft/panda/doc/panda.md

 The output image can be a hash computed from the diagram source code or the value of the `img` field.
 The optional `out` field overloads `img` to change the output directory when rendering the diagram.

+The description of the image is in the `caption` and `alt` fields.
+`caption` is the caption of the diagram. `alt` is the alternative description of the diagram.
+The optional `target` field is a URL pointed by the image.

 In the `render` command, `%i` is replaced by the name of the input document (generated from the content of the code block) and `%o` by the name of the output image file (generated from the `img` field).